The Great Dane is often described as a gentle giant,

 The perfect Great Dane doesn’t spring fully formed from the whelping box.

 He’s a product of his background and breeding.
-Look for one whose parents have nice personalities and who has been well
+Look for one whose parents have friendly personalities and who has been